 Thank you to everyone who has participated in the #empowerwithgardening2021 initiative.

-All profits will be donated to the Franklin Food Pantry
+Profits were donated to the Franklin Food Pantry.

 How can I participate in the #empowerwithgardening initiative?